open-stage/blender-dmx-web/content/docs/Setup.md

 ## Beam rendering

-Read more about [how to render lighting beams](../rendering) in BlenderDMX.
+Read more about [how to render lighting beams](../rendering) in BlenderDMX Addon.

 # Viewport